-To ensure that their learning is proficient in all areas of the language, as required by Cambridge, we organize study groups based on the needs and abilities of each student, distributing them according to their level of knowledge and regardless of their age.
-In this way students can move forward at a personalized rhythm.
+To ensure that their learning is proficient in all areas of the language, as required by Cambridge, at Princess Margaret International School in Barcelona we organize study groups based on the needs and abilities of each student, distributing them according to their level of knowledge and regardless of their age.
+In this way students can move forward at a personalized pace.

-Thanks to this methodology, we can present the majority of our students to the FCE exam in 1st / 2nd of ESO and to the CAE or CPE exam in 4th of ESO obtaining successful results every shool year.
+Thanks to the methodology of the Middle Years Programme, we can present the majority of our students to the FCE exam in 1st / 2nd of ESO and to the CAE or CPE exam in 4th of ESO obtaining successful results every school year.

 Work on self-esteem is fundamental during this stage.
-Work which, through the all-round experience that manual and intellectual education gives, allows the boys and girls to work independently and in a balanced manner.
-Together with their classmates, valuing effort, relating concepts as well as developing and strengthening their identities.
+Work which, through the all-round experience that manual and intellectual education gives, allows boys and girls to work independently and in a balanced manner.
+Altogether including their classmates, valuing effort, relating concepts as well as developing and strengthening their identities.

-Furthermore, during the four years of secondary education, the students begin to be in command of their own journey, which means providing them with a general overview and learning to be self-reliant regardless of the path they may follow, while always developing fully on a social and personal level.
+Furthermore, during the four years of secondary education, the students begin to be in charge of their own journey, which means providing them with a general overview and learning to be self-reliant regardless of the path they may follow, but always developing fully on a social and personal level.